ciscoheat/superforms-web/src/routes/concepts/files/+page.md

 ### Single file input

-In this case, the image field needs to be nullable to satisfy the compiler, but empty files will be set to `undefined` when posted, so it will work.
-(If you want the upload to be optional, set the field to `nullish`.)
+As mentioned before, the field needs to be nullable.
+If you want the upload to be optional, set the field to `nullish`.

 ```ts
 export const schema = z.object({